 The new spins on the creatures that we see often seem more absurd than anything else – like the scene where we see the alien inserting eggs down the oesophagus of a pregnant woman as though it were an automatic tennis ball firing machine, or what looks like an Alien-Predator crossbreed that turns up at the climax and is a standard alien but now with dreadlocks.

-The Strause Brothers subsequently went onto direct the alien invasion film Skyline (2010), as well as to produce Take Shelter (2011) about a man who has visions of the end of the world, the ecological catastrophe film The Bay (2012) and Beyond Skyline (2017).
+The Strause Brothers subsequently went onto direct the alien invasion film Skyline (2010), as well as to produce Take Shelter (2011) about a man who has visions of the end of the world, the ecological catastrophe film The Bay (2012), Beyond Skyline (2017) and the cloning film Elizabeth Harvest (2018).